rios0rios0/guide/Code-Style/Python/Tips-and-Tricks.md

     parsed.append(dict(zip(field_name, row)))
 ```

 This is a bit of an extreme/made-up example, but you get the point.
 Although the code is still somewhat tangled, at least now you know what it is doing.
-You can move on if you don’t need to understand **how** it does its thing but only need to know **what** it does.
+You can move on if you don't need to understand **how** it does its thing but only need to know **what** it does.